Ayeshaaiman9654/Hugo_Ayesha/content/publication/ACS_pub/index1.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Nabeel Ali #1
-  - Nabeel Ali
+  - admin #2
-  - Anas Shamsi
+  - Anas Shamsi #3
-  - Imtaiyaz Hassan
+  - Imtaiyaz Hassan #4
-  - Mohammad Shahid
+  - Mohammad Shahid #5
-  - Naseem A. Gaur
+  - Naseem A. Gaur #6
-  - Asimul Islam*
+  - Asimul Islam #7

 # Author notes (optional)
 author_notes:
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi-110025, India' #1
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'Department of Biosciences, Jamia Millia Islamia, New Delhi-110025, India' #2
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi-110025, India' #3
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi-110025, India' #4
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'Department of Basic Medical Sciences, College of Medicine, Prince Sattam bin Abdulaziz University,Kingdom of Saudi Arabia' #5
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'International Centre for Genetic Engineering and Biotechnology, Aruna Asaf Ali Marg, New Delhi-110067, India' #6
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India' #7

 date: '2022-22-17T00:00:00Z'
-doi: ''
+doi: 'doi.org/10.1021/acsomega.2c05690'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2022-11-17T00:00:00Z'